dotnet/docs/docs/core/extensions/primitives.md

 ## Change notifications

 Propagating notifications when a change occurs is a fundamental concept in programming.
-The observed state of an object more often than not, has the ability to change.
+The observed state of an object more often than not can change.
 When change occurs, implementations of the <xref:Microsoft.Extensions.Primitives.IChangeToken?displayProperty=fullName> interface can be used to notify interested parties of said change.
 The implementations available are as follows:

 - <xref:Microsoft.Extensions.Primitives.CancellationChangeToken>
 - <xref:Microsoft.Extensions.Primitives.CompositeChangeToken>